Russell T Davies: Early life

 Stephen Russell Davies was born on 27 April 1963 at Mount Pleasant Hospital in Swansea.
 His father, Vivian Davies, and his mother, Barbara, were teachers.
 Davies was the youngest of three children and their only son.
 Because he was born by caesarean section, his mother was placed on a morphine drip and was institutionalised after an overdose resulted in a psychotic episode.
 He described his mother's experience as "literally ... like science fiction" and an early inspiration for his writing career.
 As a child, Davies was almost always referred to by his middle name.
 He grew up in a household that "never switched the TV off" until after closedown, and he subsequently became immersed in dramas such as I, Claudius and Doctor Who.
 One of his first memories, at the age of three, was the 1966 Doctor Who serial The Tenth Planet.
 He was also an avid cartoonist and comics enthusiast, and purchased series such as Asterix and Peanuts.

-Davies attended Tycoch Primary School in Sketty and enrolled at Olchfa School aged 11.
+Davies attended Tycoch Primary School in Sketty in Swansea, and enrolled at Olchfa School aged 11.
 In his first year, the main school buildings were closed for rebuilding after inspectors discovered the high alumina cement used in construction had caused other public buildings to collapse.
 Lessons were instead held in portable buildings, which influenced Davies's imagination to create mystery, science-fiction, and conspiracy thriller stories about the main building.
 He also immersed himself in books such as Sons and Lovers by D. H. Lawrence and The Crystal Mouse by Babs Hodges Deal; the latter influenced him so much he could "see it echoing in anything" he wrote.
 At age 14, he auditioned for and joined the newly formed West Glamorgan Youth Theatre Company (WGYTC).
 The group's founder and director, Godfrey Evans, considered him to be "a total all-rounder" who was talented and popular with the other students.
 Working with the group allowed him to define his sexual identity, and he embarked on a several-month relationship with fellow youth actor Rhian Morgan.
 He later came out as homosexual in his teenage years.